bigewiki/honors-api/README.md

 #### /stories

 Will create a new story, requires, at the very least, a string value for the name parameter.
 Currently accepts parameters in form-data.
 Token with key 'token' required in header.
+Response will output the new object.

+##### Request

 - Header > token: string (required)
 - name: string (required)